 Why Have Bed Bugs Returned?

 In the past, insecticides such as DDT helped to keep the bed bug population at bay with residues that continued working after the product was sprayed.
-Now, with the increase in use of bait traps instead of broad spectrum sprays, specific pests such as ants and cockroaches are being targeted, and bed bugs are no longer being eliminated.
+Now, with the increase in the use of bait traps instead of broad-spectrum sprays, specific pests such as ants and cockroaches are being targeted, and bed bugs are no longer being eliminated.

 In addition, people now travel more than ever before.
 Places that see a great deal of turnover such as hotels give bed bugs the opportunity to travel to new locations on luggage or clothing.